intbio/MolModEdu/GROMACS/nucl/README.md

 |  C,G   |   H2A.1   |
 |  D,H   |   H2B.2   |

-Now with the new knowledge let's get back to the work.
+Now with the new knowledge let's get back to work.
 You have opened Chimera, the next step is to cut flexible histone tails.
-On the top bar:
+In the top bar open:
 > Favourites > Sequence

 You will see chains in the new window.
 We're going to start with histone H3, consequently, choose chain A. We will make minimalistic system without any tails.
-In the histone H3 we will delete from 1st to 43th residue including.
+In the histone H3 we will delete residue 1 through 43 (the last should be also included).
 Highlight chosen residues using your mouse.
 Then look at the main Chimera window where the whole system is.
 The chosen place should be also highlighted in green.

 Then still in the main window top bar:
 > Actions > Atoms/Bonds > delete

-We will also delete the last three residues - ERA, which are 134, 135, 136.
+We will also delete the last three residues - ERA, numbers 134-136.

 <img src="docs/cutting2.png">